PydPiper/viks_SoftwareGuide/source/python/containers.rst

     list(zip(*[iter(a)]*3))
     # make a list of ( create a single tuple from ( 3 iterators of a ) )
     >>> [(1, 2, 3), (4, 5, 6), (7, 8, 9)]
+    # iter(a)*3 -> 3 iterators are created with the same ID
+    # for explanation lets call these iter1.1, iter1.2, iter1.3
+    # zip(* (iter1.1, iter1.2, iter1.3)) unpacks the iterator with "next"
+    # (next(iter1.1 pos0), next(iter1.2 pos1), (next(iter1.3 pos3)), (next(iter1.1 pos4), ...so on
+    # since the iters are all identical objects, they share the "next" counter
+    # zip takes the 3 subdivided iters one value at a time and creates a tuple out of 3x next calls
+    # this step repeats until a StopIteration is hit
+    # the last step is to convert a zip object to a list via: list(zip...)

 Sets
 ----